Notharley/ETH-AVA-4/README.md

 This smart contract is designed to illustrate various essential features of Solidity, including:

-1.Minting new tokens: The platform is able to create new tokens and distribute them to players as rewards.
+1. Minting new tokens: The platform is able to create new tokens and distribute them to players as rewards.
    Only the owner has rights to mint tokens.
-2.Transferring tokens: Players are able to transfer their tokens to others.
+2. Transferring tokens: Players are able to transfer their tokens to others.
-3.Redeeming tokens: Players are able to redeem their tokens for items in the in-game store.
+3. Redeeming tokens: Players are able to redeem their tokens for items in the in-game store.
-4.Checking token balance: Players are able to check their token balance at any time.
+4. Checking token balance: Players are able to check their token balance at any time.
-5.Burning tokens: Anyone is able to burn tokens, that they own, that are no longer needed.
+5. Burning tokens: Anyone is able to burn tokens, that they own, that are no longer needed.

 The contract includes:

-Functions to mint and burn tokens.
+1. Functions to mint and burn tokens.
-1.A function to safely perform all the operations.
+2. A function to safely perform all the operations.
-2.Owner-restricted functions.
+3. Owner-restricted functions.
-3.A function to add items in inventory.
+4. A function to add items in inventory.
-4.Custom error handling.
+5. Custom error handling.

 ## Getting Started